dscorzoni/dscorzoni/README.md

 </details>

 I also have some background on Data Engineering, using task scheduler frameworks as **Airflow**, and building star-schema tables based on logging tables.
-Another think that I love to do is build dashboards.
+Another think that I love to do is building dashboards.
 I have experience with FB's proprietary tools but also like to work with **Tableau**.

 To connect with me: